rmaicle/dlang-guide/preliminaries/compilers/compiling.md

 </div>

-The following _hello world_ source code is assumed to be in a D source file named `hello.d`.
+The following _hello world_ program is assumed to be in a D source code file named `hello.d`.

 {% highlight d linenos %}
 import std.stdio;